Mintplex-Labs/anything-llm/cloud-deployments/aws/cloudformation/aws_https_instructions.md

 These instructions are for CLI configuration and assume you are logged in to EC2 instance as the ec2-user.
 1. $sudo nginx -t
 2. $sudo systemctl restart nginx
-3. Navigate to http://FQDN in a browser and you should be proxied to the AnythingLLM web UI.
+3. Navigate to http://FQDN in a browser and you should be proxied to the DataPrism 360 web UI.

 ## Step 9: Generate/install cert
 These instructions are for CLI configuration and assume you are logged in to EC2 instance as the ec2-user.